Marine, Estuarine and Freshwater Biology (MEFB)

 MEFB 872 - Fisheries Biology: Conservation and Management

 Globally, many fished populations are declining, but 3.2 billion people eat fish and the average human eats >40 pounds of fish a year.
 This course identifies what biological characteristics are important to management and how they are measured.
 The course also explores quantitative methods describing fishery-population interactions and other management tools.
 Lastly, students will earn about the impacts of fishing on ecosystems.
-Prereq: ZOOL 710 or equivalent; permission.
-(Not offered every year).
+Prereq: BIOL 411 and BIOL 412 or equivalent.

 Equivalent(s): ZOOL 872